badshah400/tartex/README.md

 ## Usage

-Supported OS: Potentially any POSIX-like, tested _only_ on Linux.
+Supported OS: Potentially cross-platform, but tested _only_ on Linux for now.

 ```console
 usage: tartex [OPTIONS] FILENAME